You’ll Wish You Knew This Sooner! 7 Smart DIY Ideas At Home

 Tips

-• Copper does not stick to weld metal, so it peels off easily when cool.
+• Copper usually does not fuse to weld metal, so it lifts away after the joint cools.

 Copper backing bar positioned behind thin sheet metal for welding